bigtestjs/bigtestjs.io/source/guides/getting-started/introduction.html.md

 that would be ideal for SPAs:

 - Fast 🏎
-- Built with components in mind
+- Built with components in mind (composable)
 - Cross-browser (Firefox, IE, Safari, etc)
 - Cross-device (Windows, macOS, iOS, Android, etc)
 - Cross-framework (React, Vue, Ember, Angular, etc)